keent/libzfl/README.txt

 These are the places a C application is subject to arbitrary system differences:

 * Different compilers may offer slightly different variants of the C language, often lacking specific types or using neat non-portable names.
 Windows is a big culprit here.
-We solve this by 'patching' the language in zapi_prelude.h, e.g. defining int64_t on Windows.
+We solve this by 'patching' the language in czmq_prelude.h, e.g. defining int64_t on Windows.
 * System header files are inconsistent, i.e. you need to include different files depending on the OS type and version.
-We solve this by pulling in all necessary header files in zapi_prelude.h.
+We solve this by pulling in all necessary header files in czmq_prelude.h.
 This is a proven brute-force approach that increases recompilation times but eliminates a major source of pain.
 * System libraries are inconsistent, i.e. you need to link with different libraries depending on the OS type and version.
 We solve this with an external compilation tool, 'C', which detects the OS type and version (at runtime) and builds the necessary link commands.
 * System functions are inconsistent, i.e. you need to call different functions depending, again, on OS type and version.
 We solve this by building small abstract classes that handle specific areas of functionality, and doing conditional compilation in these.